Masoud-z/Masoud-z/README.md

 ___

 <h3 id="badges" align="center" >
   Fortunately I got hired soon after I started learning.
 Since all the codes I've written for the companies have been private, my Github account makes it look like I didn’t code at all.
-But I have been busy writing code almost every day for more than two years.
+But I have been busy writing code almost every day for about three years.

  </h3>